 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-The aggregate fossil fuel share of total energy use falls from 82 percent in 2011 to 78 percent in 2040 in the Reference case, while renewable use grows rapidly (Figure 54).
-The renewable share of total energy use (including biofuels) grows from 9 percent in 2011 to 13 percent in 2040 in response to the federal renewable fuels standard; availability of federal tax credits for renewable electricity generation and capacity during the early years of the projection; and state renewable portfolio standard (RPS) programs.
+The fossil fuel share of total energy use declines in the Reference case from 82% in 2015 to 77% in 2040, while renewable energy use grows (Figure MT-9).
+The renewable share of total energy use (including liquid biofuels) increases from 9% in 2015 to 15% in 2040 in response to the Clean Power Plan (CPP), availability of federal tax credits for renewable electricity generation and capacity during the early years of the projection, and state renewable portfolio standard programs.

 Natural gas consumption grows by about 0.9%/year from 2015–40, led by increases in natural gas use for electricity generation and in the industrial sector.
 Growing production from tight shale keeps the price of natural gas to end users below 2009–10 levels through 2040.
 Increases in vehicle fuel economy offset growth in transportation and industrial fuel use, resulting in a decline in total consumption of petroleum and other liquids from 2020–30.
 After 2030, petroleum and other liquids consumption rises through 2040 but does not return to the 2020 peak level.
 With the proposed medium- and heavy-duty vehicle Phase 2 standards for fuel consumption and greenhouse gas emissions in effect, consumption of petroleum and other liquids would be 1.5 quadrillion British thermal units (Btu) lower in 2040 than in the Reference case, or about equal to 2014 levels.